andikleen/simple-pt/README.md

 * Binaries with spaces in the name are not supported (due to limitations in sptsideband.py)

+* On 5.7+ kernels using symbol names located in modules in --start/stop-addr will leak the module count of the module.

+* On systems with page table isolation active the -C filter can only filter on user code or kernel code, but not both at the same time.
+To avoid this boot with pti=off.
+Note this may make the system suspectible to Meltdown.

 # Porting simple-pt

 There is some Linux specific code in the driver, but the basic PT hardware configuration